ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

     purchased.
 13. When reviewing products, the user is unable to upload photos or videos as part of their review.
+14. Multiple orders are often delivered by multiple different drivers instead of bundling orders for the same delivery address together with the same driver.

 ## Amazon South Africa